Search

 Figure 1: 4K RR (IOPS)

-Figure 1 demonstrates IOPS for the 4K random read test at 1 IO depth and with one numjobs.
-S2D with the workload in mirror tier outperforms the StarWind VSAN NVMe-oF HA scenario, delivering 7,221 IOPS.
+Figure 1 demonstrates IOPS for the 4K random read test at 1 I/O queue depth and with one numjobs.
+S2D with 100% of the workload in mirror tier outperforms the StarWind VSAN delivering 7,221 IOPS.

-This remarkable 550% increase over StarWind’s 1,112 IOPS is primarily due to S2D’s ability to leverage local reads and operate at the host level.
-In contrast, StarWind VSAN, running inside a VM, encounters a much longer datapath, which negatively impacts its performance.
+This remarkable 550% increase over StarWind’s 1,112 IOPS is primarily due to S2D’s ability to leverage local reads and operate entirely at the host level.
+In contrast, StarWind VSAN, running inside a VM and mixing local and network I/O, usually faces a much longer data path, which impacts its performance negatively.

 Even when S2D operates with data across both mirror and parity tiers, it maintains strong performance at 5,920 IOPS, still surpassing StarWind by 432%.